 In several areas, Creoles (African descent) dominate – especially in the bureaucracy and security services; increasingly, in other areas Latino Belizeans and immigrants dominate.
 One thing is for certain, though: In this mix, North Americans and Europeans have very limited power.
 Money talks in Belize, of course, as it does everywhere.
 Most of Belize’s tourism industry is owned by foreign interests.
 But much of its industry, banking and agriculture is controlled by multinational companies or by a few wealthy, well-connected Belizean families.

 In Belize, culture shock is sometimes masked by the surface familiarity.
 Most Belizeans speak English, albeit a different English.
 They watch American television.
-They drive big American or Japanese cars.
+They drive American or Japanese cars, and of recent motor vehicles made in China and India.
 They even accept U.S. currency.
 But, underneath the surface sameness, Belize is different, a collection of differences.
 Cases in point: The ancient Mayan view of time, cyclical and recurring, and even the Mayan view today, are grossly different from the linear way urban North Americans view time.
+Some people whp move to Belize often decided it is not for them.
+See our article on Huge Reasons Why Some People Leave Belize.

 Another Way For Full Residency and Citizenship in Belize

 Like most countries, full and practically Free Citizenship is available to those who marry a national.
-While this of course is not possible for those already married, for the single person this can be an attractive option.
+For the single person this can be an attractive option.

 To get married in Belize, an expat must obtain a marriage license from the Ministry of the Attorney General.
 This is a relatively simple process and costs but U.S. $25.00 The country has many eligible women (and men) who may be interested in marrying an expat in hopes of a better life.
 After one year of marriage, the expat can apply for Citizenship Via Marriage.
 If there is an issue from the marriage (child) the process is further cemented.